 I recommend the following to my patients:

 Consume at least 1-2L of water a day supplemented by a minimum of 1000 calories just to maintain (this is equivalent to approximately 3 bottles of Boost or Ensure a day) to a goal of 1500-2000 cal.
-This is the bear minimum.
-I often tell my patients, getting the proper nutrition in the first 1-2 weeks after surgery is your new job and it is hard work, no doubt about it.
-Expect to be tired from it; but the more compliant you are, the quicker you will recover and the faster you will heal.
+This is the bare minimum.
+I often tell my patients, getting the proper nutrition in the first 1-2 weeks after surgery is your new job and is hard work, no doubt about it.
+Expect to be tired from it; however the more compliant you are, the quicker you will recover and the faster you will heal.